The System Design Courses

 When the stream processing system identifies data that matches these alert rules, it triggers an alert.
 This alert is then passed to the alert notification system for delivery to the appropriate users.

 Apache Flink and Apache Storm are frameworks for big data processing and analytics.
-They allow you to process high-speed data streams in real time and perform event-based processing.
+They process high-speed data streams in real time and perform event-based processing.
 In this architecture, this system would be responsible for triggering alerts based on predefined rules.

 Refer to the stream processing section for more details.